kunalrajput7/kunalrajput7/README.md

 - 🌱 I’m currently focusing on *Machine Learning LLM models* and and *Web Development*.

-- 🤝 I’m looking for *Co-op 2024 Internship* roles as an Software Developer.
+- 🤝 I’m looking for *Co-op 2024 Internship* roles as a Software Developer.

 - 👨‍💻 Do visit my [Portfolio](https://kunalrajput7.github.io)